Ehrlich's deBugged Blog

 • Figs

-To name a few.
 These tiny pests are even known to end up in taxidermied animals or will infest plants.
 Spider beetles can even end up inside terrariums or herbariums, eating their way through herbs, spices and other plants.
 You might even find spider beetles munching away at your leather shoes if the infestation is bad enough.

 Spider beetles tend to like moist areas.
 As such, they will become very numerous after particularly rainy periods.
-They are sneaky, too, and may end up inside walls or even within the cracks of wooden floorboards, hiding from the light and waiting for dark to arrive so they can forage for food.
+They are sneaky, too, and may end up inside walls or even within the cracks of wooden floorboards, hiding from the light and waiting for the dark to arrive so they can forage for food.

 Do spider beetles bite?

 Unless you happen to be made from dried fruit or some other type of food or material like those above, if you are finding reddish insects and bite marks on your body, you are not likely being bitten by spider beetles.
 Of course, given the fact spider beetles feast on organic materials like taxidermied animals or leather, it is not out of the realm of possibility for a spider beetle to bite a person.
 However, it would likely not be in a cluster and there are no known health risks associated with spider beetles or their bites.
-If an infestation has reached a level that the spider beetles are now biting living people or pets, then it is serious enough to require series treatments to clean out the entire building.
+If an infestation has reached a level that the spider beetles are now biting living people or pets, then it is serious enough to require a series of treatments to clean out the entire building.

 Spider beetles are not blood-feeders.
 They do not suck up blood, inject saliva containing anticoagulants or require a blood meal to reproduce.